-Course changes to physical activity courses are proposed as a result of the update to the current general education course that is offered through the HPHE department.
+Because of the development of the WMU Essential Studies program, there is an opportunity to change and update the course.
 At its inception, the Health and Wellness series of courses were choices for the General Education Area VIII and designed to accommodate up to (and at some cases more than) 1,200 students/semester.
 Because of the high number of students and space limitations of the Student Recreation Center, the course design was such that students were provided a single day of physical activity, a single lecture, and a day to meet for discussion.
 Over time, the number of students have decreased for two main reasons (decreased total university enrollment numbers and an increase in Area VIII choices).
-Student feedback through course evaulations indicate that consistently, students desire more than one day of physical activity.
+Student feedback through course evaluations indicate that consistently, students desire more than one day of physical activity.

 This redesign is in response to this feedback.

-This course will be one of a number of potential co-requisites for HPHE 1701, Health and Personal Wellness Practices.
+This course will be one of a number of potential corequisites for HPHE 1701, Health and Personal Wellness Practices.
 Students can choose to take the course as a stand alone, or as a co-requisite to the Level 2, Exploration and Discovery (Personal Wellness requirement).